sparkflows/sparkflows-docs/docs/azure/admin-guide/application_gateway.rst

       :width: 60%
       :alt: Basic Configuration

-Step 2 : Create an application gateway
+Step 2 : Create an Application Gateway
 -----------------

 #.
 Navigate to  **Create an application gateway**.